Takahito Mura: Career

 Mura placed fifth at the 2006 World Junior Championships.
 He won two medals on the Junior Grand Prix circuit in 2006 and qualified for the Junior Grand Prix Final, where he placed just off the podium.
 He made his senior international debut at the 2008 Finlandia Trophy, which he won.

 Mura won his first senior Grand Prix medal, gold, at the 2012 Trophée Éric Bompard.
 In the 2013-14 season, he was assigned to the 2013 Skate Canada and 2013 NHK Trophy.
 He placed tenth and sixth at his events.
 Mura finished sixth at the Japanese Nationals and was assigned to the 2014 Four Continents Championships where he won the gold.

 In the 2014–15 season, Mura took silver at an ISU Challenger Series event, the Lombardia Trophy, before winning gold at his first GP assignment of the season, the 2014 Skate Canada International.
 His next assignment was the 2014 NHK Trophy, where he placed third overall, qualifying for the 2014–15 Grand Prix of Figure Skating Final, in Barcelona, Spain.

 At the Grand Prix Final, Mura finished last in the short program and fourth in the free skate, ending fifth overall.
 He competed in the 2014–15 Japan Figure Skating Championships, where he finished 5th.
 When Tatsuki Machida retired from figure skating, Mura was named as his replacement to represent Japan at the 2015 World Figure Skating Championships, along with Yuzuru Hanyu and Takahiko Kozuka.
 He was also selected to represent Japan at the 2015 Four Continents Figure Skating Championships, where he finished seventh.
 At the World Championships, Mura finished in 16th place.

+Post-competitive career

+In October 2024 Mura joined forces with Olympic champion Shizuka Arakawa, Olympic bronze medalist Daisuke Takahashi, Kana Muramoto, Kazuki Tomono, Keiji Tanaka, Yuna Aoki, Kosho Oshima, Yuto Kishina and Rena Uezono to launch the members-only official fan community F-Ske on the platform FANICON.